Jack White honored Eddie Van Halen on 'SNL' in the most respectful way

-Jack White dropped into Saturday Night Live this past weekend to deliver a performance on two days notice — after country musician Morgan Waller, was uninvited from the show.
+Jack White dropped into SNL this past weekend to deliver a performance on two days notice — after country musician Morgan Waller, was uninvited from the show.

+White’s appearance saw the musician rip through a number of the most treasured cuts from his catalogue, including Beyoncé collaboration, ‘Don’t Hurt Yourself’, and ‘Lazaretto.

 Check out Jack White performing ‘Ball and Biscuit/Don’t Hurt Yourself/Jesus Is Coming Soon’ live on SNL: